-1. Why did I receive a notice?
+1. Why did I receive notice?

-If you received a postcard notice or email relating to this case, then the records of Defendant show that you were assessed a Challenged Fee.
-Because of this, you are a member of the Settlement Class, and you may be affected by this class action settlement.
+If you received a postcard notice or email notice relating to this case, then the records of Defendant show that you were assessed an APSN Fee (as defined above) and are a member of the Settlement Class, and you may be affected by this class action settlement.